It has now been nine months since the iPhone 12 arrived, and we are now seeing speculation and rumors of its replacement gathering pace.

-Due out in September this year – a full six months from now – the new iPhone is expected to be called either the 12S or the iPhone 13.
+Due out in September this year – just a couple of months from now – the new iPhone is expected to be called the iPhone 13.
 Nothing has been said officially yet, of course, but the rumor mill is already up to speed for another year.

 - What is ProRAW?
 Apple's new iPhone 12 Pro camera format explained